hyperoslo/android-playbook/HYPER_RECIPES.md

 The API documentation for the backend that will store your delicious recipes can be found [here](https://github.com/hyperoslo/hyper-recipes/blob/master/README.md).

 Thanks, we hope you'll enjoy making your app!

-In Hyper Recipes, you'll build an application that will present a collection of recipes fetched